 (3) Provide other statutory means to facilitate the administration of the State's efforts to control invasive species.

-§ -2 Administrator/coordinator. (a) There is established an administrator/coordinator position for invasive species that shall be administratively attached to the governor's office.
+§ -2 Administrator/coordinator. (a) There is established an administrator/coordinator position for invasive species that shall be administratively attached to the Research Corporation of the University of Hawaii.
 The administrator/coordinator shall possess at least five years experience in researching, controlling or eradicating, or administering programs related to alien invasive species.
 The nominating committee under subsection (b) shall have sole discretion in determining the eligibility of persons nominated for the administrator/coordinator position.

 (b) The administrator/coordinator shall be appointed by the governor subject to confirmation by the senate; provided that the governor shall select an administrator/coordinator from a list submitted by a nominating committee.
-The nominating committee shall be composed of three individuals chosen as follows: one person appointed by the governor; one person appointed by the president of the senate; and one person appointed by the speaker of the house of representatives.
+The nominating committee shall be comprised of three individuals chosen as follows: one person appointed by the governor; one person appointed by the president of the senate; and one person appointed by the speaker of the house of representatives.
 The committee shall solicit applications and send to the governor the names of at least three nominees.
 The committee shall serve without compensation and serve at the pleasure of the appointing authority.
-The nominating committee may dismiss the administrator/coordinator for cause and replace the administrator/coordinator as the need arises.

 (c) The administrator/coordinator shall serve a term of four years, shall be appointed without regard to chapter 76, and compensated at a salary level set by the nominating committee with approval by the governor.
 The administrator/coordinator may request staff assistance from the office of the governor and other appropriate agencies.
 The administrator/coordinator may also employ, without regard to chapter 76 and at the administrator/coordinator's pleasure, hire and dismiss such persons as the administrator/coordinator finds necessary for the purposes of this chapter and fix their compensation accordingly.